 2. Flowering Onion

 Alliums are known as Flowering Onions because they are in the same family as garlic, onions, and chives.
 Don’t worry they do not stink however when the smell is present it is very mild but can smell like a salad bar.
 These flowers bloom into globe shapes on slim, straight stems and often into an incredible size.
 They provide a real ‘Wow” factor in your garden and kids love them for their flamboyant nature.
 These flowers come in shades of blues and purples.

-Flowering Onion can be planted in pots or containers.
+Flowering Onion can be planted in pots or containers, try Hoselink Planter Bags for an easily transportable solution.
 They will need good quality well-drained soil and adequate drainage holes in their pot.
-It is best to use a larger pot for this plant as they can grow up to 1 meter tall and their globe shape can reach the size of a soccer ball.
+It is best to use a larger pot for this plant as they can grow up to 1 metre tall and their globe shape can reach the size of a soccer ball.